vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

-# GET_PHYLOMARKERS MANUAL
+# GET_PHYLOMARKERS MANUAL (v.2018-02-12)

 ## Brief presentation and graphical overview of the pipeline

-This manual provides the usage details for **GET_PHYLOMARKERS**, a software package designed to select "well-behaved" phylogenetic markers to estimate a **maximum likelihoood (ML) species tree** from the supermatrix of concatenated, top-scoring alignments.
-These are identified through a series of sequential filters that operate on orthologous gene/protein clusters computed by **GET_HOMOLOGUES** to exclude:
+This manual provides the usage details for [**GET_PHYLOMARKERS**](https://github.com/vinuesa/get_phylomarkers), a software package designed to select "well-behaved" phylogenetic markers to estimate a **maximum likelihoood (ML) species tree** from the supermatrix of concatenated, top-scoring alignments.
+These are identified through a series of sequential filters that operate on orthologous gene/protein clusters computed by [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) to exclude:

 1. alignments with evidence for **recombinant sequences**
 2. sequences that yield "**outlier gene trees**" in the context of the distributions of topologies and tree-lengths expected under the multispecies coalescent